 Tell Congress: Save net neutrality

-Last week, Trump's Federal Communications Commission (FCC) tried to kill the open internet.
+In December, Trump's Federal Communications Commission (FCC) tried to kill the open internet.
 They ignored millions of Americans to end the internet as we know it and give big cable companies control of what we say and do online.

 Tell Congress: Save net neutrality.
 Support the resolution of disapproval overturning the FCC's repeal of net neutrality.